 Curated by Karsten Lund.

 Paul Maheke (b.1985, Brive-la-Gaillarde) lives and works in London.
 Other recent performances and solo exhibitions include Sènsa (with Nikisi and Ariel Efraim Ashbel) at Performa 19, Abrons Art Center, New York (2019); A Fire Circle for a Public Hearing at Chisenhale Gallery, London (2018) and Vleeshal Center for Contemporary Art (2019); and The Distance is Nowhere (with Sophie Mallett) at ICA Miami (2019).
 He has participated in group exhibitions at Cabaret Voltaire x Monte Verità, Zurich (2021); Pera Museum, Istanbul (2020); Nida Art Colony, Lithuania (2020); Meetings on Art at the 58th Venice Biennale (2019); Baltic Triennial 13 (2018); and Lafayette Anticipations, Paris (2018); among others.

 Intermissions launched in January 2017 as a new programming series devoted to ephemeral and performative works, staged in the Renaissance Society’s empty gallery in between exhibitions.
 This recurring platform presents two events every year, supporting a wide variety of live projects.

-The series is supported by a gift from Mirja and Ted Haffner.
-This performance is presented with the support of the Cultural Services of the French Embassy in Chicago, and the Center for the Study of Race, Politics, and Culture at the University of Chicago.
+This performance is presented with the support of the Cultural Services of the French Embassy in Chicago.